ravicho/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

 The Timeline Trace confirms that we have achieved the execution schedule that we aspired to obtain: there is an overlap of the read, compute, and write operations between the first and second iterations.
 The execution time of the first kernel run and the first data read are effectively "hidden" behind the data write time.
 This results in a faster overall run.

-4. Exit the SDAccel application to return to the terminal.
+4. Exit the Vitis application to return to the terminal.

 ### Conclusion